ufal/npfl129/exam/questions.md

 - How is the learning rate used during training and prediction of a gradient boosting decision tree?
 [5]

-- Considering a $k$-class classification, describe which individual trees are created during gradient boosted decision tree training, in which order they are constructed and what per-example loss is used for training every one of them (without describing the training process of the individual trees themselves).
+- Considering a $k$-class classification, describe which individual trees (and in which order) are created during gradient boosted decision tree training, and what per-example loss is used for training every one of them (expressed using predictions of the already trained trees).
+You do not need to describe the training process of the individual trees themselves.
 [5]

 ####Questions@: ,Lecture 11 Questions
 - When discovering the first principal component, write the value of the